dilawar/ncbs/handbook/student_handbook.markdown

 passed or ask a student to reappear for Part II.
 Students have two attempts to pass Part II.

+## Deferments and failed attempts
-**Deferments and failed attempts:** Attempts of Part I and II of the CE can be deferred by 6 months.
+ Attempts of Part I and II of the CE can be deferred by 6 months.
 The request for deferment has to be submitted in writing to Head Academics following consultation with the TAC.
 Irrespective of the deferment, the deadline for registration to the